 The International Association for Six Sigma Certification (IASSC) is a Professional Association dedicated to growing and enhancing the standards within the Lean Six Sigma Community.
-IASSC is the only independent third-party certification body within the Lean Six Sigma Industry that does not provide training, mentoring and coaching or consulting services.
+IASSC is an independent third-party certification body.
+IASSC does not provide Lean Six Sigma related training, mentoring, coaching or consulting services.
 IASSC exclusively facilitates and delivers centralized universal Lean Six Sigma Certification Standards testing and Lean Six Sigma Accreditations.
 These are based on established, recognized and published criteria, none of which are dependent upon the use or engagement with any specific trainer(s), training provider(s), consultant(s), proprietary training content, products or software or any specific organization or company offering Lean Six Sigma or any other services.

 IASSC is committed to growing and enhancing the Lean Six Sigma Profession by recognizing professionally qualified individuals and organizations.
 IASSC will continually research and characterize the criteria by which the industry recognizes qualified Lean Six Sigma practitioners.
 We will deliver professionally developed exams that accurately and precisely measure an individual’s proficiency to the industry standards.